ljocha/gc-ms_bart/README.md

    ```

 ## 🚦 Usage
-Data preprocessing, pretraining, finetuning, hyperparameter search, model evaluation, and comparison of the models are all described in the [notebooks/](notebooks/) step by step.
+Data preprocessing, pretraining, finetuning, hyperparameter search, model evaluation, and comparison of the models are all described step by step in the [notebooks/](notebooks/).

 An example notebook for [inference](notebooks/5_inference_on_open_data.ipynb) is available to help you get started reconstructing spectra from an `msp` file once you have your model trained.